 Experts have distinguished distinct personality types among our crustacean friends, from prudent prawns to show-off shrimps.

 The meek shall inherit the rock pool, or so scientists at the University of Exeter investigating prawn behavior have discovered.

 A study of rock pool prawns has revealed that they exhibit distinct behaviors from exploration and boldness to cautiousness and reticence, and importantly, their behavior is consistent over time.

 Findings reveal that the more cautious among the crustaceans have superior hunting skills and are more proficient at holding onto the food they find.
 Meanwhile, their more intrepid peers risk having their food snatched while they are off exploring.

 Prawn to be mild

-And it’s all because of evolution.
-The findings have helped researchers to understand that distinctions are down to the prawns’ different ways of finding food in an ever-shifting environment.
+It’s all because of evolution.
+These findings have helped researchers to understand that distinctions are down to the prawns’ different ways of finding food in an ever-shifting environment.

 Rockpools change with each high tide.
-As conditions change, so different behaviours are required to hunt – as the rockpool prawns at Falmouth’s Gyllyngvase beach demonstrate.
+As conditions change, so different behaviors are required to hunt – as the rockpool prawns at Falmouth’s Gyllyngvase Beach demonstrate.